CharuChhimpa/machine-learning/projects/capstone/capstone_report_template.md

 ## III.
 Methodology

 ### Data Preprocessing
 The features which are having more than two values are converted to dummy variables and given a different name for each variable.
-After converting the variables there are total of 18 variables.
+After converting the variables there are total of 24 features.

 ### Implementation
 I am using the UCI Heart Disease dataset for training the model.
 There are 14 features for every patient.

 First we trained with the Benchmark Model, Gaussian Naive Bayes.
 The explanation for this model is given in the section above.
 The dataset was divided into training and testing datasets by using sklearn functions.
 The model was trained and finally accuracy was calculated on the testing data.
-The accuracy it came out with is 78.33 %.
+The accuracy it came out with is 80 %.

 To select the final model we went through some other algorithms, that are Logistic Regression and Decision Tree Classifier.
-These algorithms after trainning and optimizing the models came out with an accuracy of 81 and 83% respectively on the test datasets.
+These algorithms after trainning and optimizing the models came out with an accuracy of 80 and 82% respectively on the test datasets.

 After all this Support Vector Machines are trained using the sklearn SVC and the same process was repeated to break the dataset into Testing and Training.